 Meth is a stimulant that causes a rush of good feelings.
 However, some may feel anxious or fearful instead.

-Some of the negative effects of meth include high blood pressure, rapid breathing, nausea, and poor sleep.
+Some of the adverse effects of meth include high blood pressure, rapid breathing, nausea, and poor sleep.

 What do hospitals use meth for?